Open to Masters and PhD students:

 This course addresses theory and practice of qualitative research fieldwork and data gathering.
 Picking up issues of research design started in NUR 1024, the focus is on the practical, hands-on considerations associated with writing research proposals, entering the field, coordinating fieldwork, techniques of data collection, and data management.
 Students can begin development of their thesis proposals.
 Prerequisites: Students must have taken NUR1024, JRP1000 or an equivalent doctoral-level introductory qualiative research course prior to taking this course.
 Enrollment is by ROSI on a first-come-first serve basis, with preference to those who have taken other courses in the Essentials series, and to students in ‘contributing’ CQ programs.
 The course is intended for PhD students.
 This course is offered every second year (starting 2011-12) through the Lawrence S. Bloomberg Faculty of Nursing.
 Taught by Dr. Jan Angus.
 Course Outline

 This course will focus on the philosophical underpinnings, techniques and practices that inform interpretive research design and methods in the social and health sciences.
-Interpretive research—conceptually distinct from the more ubiquitous term ‘qualitative’—signals an attention to the philosophical presuppositions that guide the production of knowledge and meaning making.
-Traditions in interpretive methodology are vast and diverse.
-In this course, we will focus on ethnography, interpretive policy analysis, action research, and different forms of discourse analysis (we may explore other methodologies depending on student interest and as time permits).
-In addition to addressing philosophical foundations, we will discuss and practice common strategies to access and collect data (e.g. observation, interviewing, finding existing documents), methods of organizing and representing different forms/genres of data for analysis (e.g. transcripts, electronic texts, hand-written notes); and strategies to analyze and represent your analyses for different audiences.
-This advanced graduate course seeks to support social work doctoral students and graduate students in related disciplines to develop appropriate research designs and research proposals for either their comprehensive paper or their doctoral dissertation research.
-Prior graduate course work in qualitative methods required.
-Prior course work in epistemology or the philosophy of science is strongly recommended.
-The is intended as a doctoral level course.
+Interpretive research—conceptually distinct from the more ubiquitous term ‘qualitative’—signals an attention to the philosophical presuppositions that guide the production of knowledge and meaning making; given different understandings of the nature of human or social reality and whether and how that reality might be known.
+The remaining seminar meetings examine methods for pursuing interpretive research in the social and health sciences.
+We will primarily focus on ethnographic, discourse and narrative methodologies (we may explore other methodologies depending on student interest and as time permits).
+In addition to addressing philosophical foundations, will discuss and practice common strategies to access and collect data (e.g. observation, interviewing, finding existing documents), methods of organizing and representing different forms/genres of data for analysis (e.g. transcripts, electronic texts, images, hand-written notes); and strategies to analyze and represent your analyses for different audiences.
+This advanced graduate course seeks to support social and health science doctoral students to develop appropriate research designs and research proposals for either their comprehensive paper or their doctoral dissertation research.
 Students from CQ related departments are welcome and should contact the instructor to request permission to join the course.
-Masters level students in social work or other departments must also seek instructor permission.
 This course is offered through the Factor-Inwentash Faculty of Social Work.
 Taught by Dr. Rupaleem Bhuyan.
-Course outline.
+Course outline (to be revised - note the course title and number have changed and reading assignments may be revised for summer 2014).

 CHL5115 - Qualitative Analysis and Interpretation